Introduction to the Inquiry Team

 Junior Counsel to the Inquiry

 Mary Ellen is Junior Counsel to the Inquiry.
-She was called the Bar in 2021, and prior to that was a solicitor at a large commercial law firm and has experience of public inquiries, having acted for a core participant in the Infected Blood Inquiry.
-In respect of litigation and tribunal work, she has particular expertise in the areas of professional regulation, clinical negligence and personal injury
+She was called to the Bar in 2021, and before that was a solicitor at a large commercial law firm.
+She has experience of public inquiries, having acted for a core participant in the Infected Blood Inquiry.
+In respect of litigation and tribunal work, Mary Ellen has particular expertise in the areas of professional regulation, clinical negligence and personal injury.

 Mary Ellen also brings to the Inquiry her experience of working in education.
-Prior to becoming a solicitor, she worked as a secondary school teacher, and had roles at SQA, Education Scotland and BBC learning.
+Before becoming a solicitor, she worked as a secondary school teacher, and had roles at Scottish Qualifications Authority, Education Scotland and BBC learning.

 Faryma Bahrami